google/VoltAir/doc/src/main/Main.md

 ### Software Design

-All aspects of VoltAir are defined by a hierarchy of QML items.
-There is both a static section that always remains loaded and a dynamic section, which is loaded and unloaded during the course of the game.
+All aspects of VoltAir are defined by a hierarchy of QML `Item`s.
+There is both a static section of the scene graph hierarchy that always remains loaded and a dynamic section, which is loaded and unloaded during the course of the game, as seen below:

 <img src="VoltAirSceneHierarchy.jpg" width="640" alt="VoltAir Scene Hierarchy">